 Step 3: Setup Your Store

 Finally, the last step is to set up your store.
-Your storefront page shouldn’t just display what you are working on, but also the little touches that make you.
+Your storefront page shouldn’t just display what you are working on and the little touches that make you.

-Maybe you always sign your items, and you should have a picture of yourself making a signature.
+Maybe you always sign your items and should have a picture of yourself making a signature.

-Maybe you always listen to the same song while working, and that could be something you talk about on the ‘about me’ page.
+Maybe you always listen to the same song while working, which could be something you discuss on the ‘about me’ page.

 Marketing Your Etsy Store

-Here are some of the best beginner tips to help you make the most of your Etsy side hustle.
+Here are some beginner tips to help you maximize your Etsy side hustle.

-If you follow them, then you will stand a better chance of succeeding on the storefront.
+If you follow them, you will stand a better chance of succeeding on the storefront.

 Tip 1: Product Uniqueness

 If you want to grab and command attention on Etsy, you should be focused on having unique products that will make users stop and say ‘wow’ If you are truly passionate about your craft, then that should be enough to make sure that your unique energy shines through.